 (c) Capital Structure.
 The authorized capital stock of Parent consists of 200,000,000 shares of Parent Common Stock and 10,000,000 shares, without par value, of preferred stock, of which 6,745,347 shares have been designated as Convertible Preferred Stock, Series D ("Parent Series D Preferred Stock").
 Parent has issued rights to purchase shares of Parent Common Stock (the "Parent Rights") that were issued pursuant to the Renewed Rights Agreement dated as of September 25, 1997 (as amended from time to time, the "Parent Rights Agreement"), between Parent and First Chicago Trust Company of New York.
-At the close of business on June 30, 2003: (i) 58,313,553 shares of Parent Common Stock and 4,146,255 shares of Parent Series D Preferred Stock were outstanding, all of which were validly issued, fully paid and nonassessable; (ii) no shares of Parent Common Stock were held by Parent in its treasury; (iii) 3,331,806 shares of Parent Common Stock were issuable upon the conversion or redemption of the Parent Series D Preferred Stock; (iv) 5,412,710 shares of Parent Common Stock were issuable upon the exercise of the purchase contracts which form a part of Parent's Adjustable Conversion-Rate Equity Security Units ("Parent Units"); and (v) 8,934,167 shares of Parent Common Stock were issuable upon the exercise of outstanding employee or director stock options (the "Parent Employee Stock Options") that were granted pursuant to any stock plan, program or arrangement of Parent or any Parent Subsidiary (the "Parent Employee Stock Plans").
+At the close of business on June 30, 2003: (i) 58,313,553 shares of Parent Common Stock and 4,146,255 shares of Parent Series D Preferred Stock were outstanding, all of which were validly issued, fully paid and nonassessable; (ii) no shares of Parent Common Stock were held by Parent in its treasury; (iii) 3,331,806 shares of Parent Common Stock were issuable upon the conversion or redemption of the Parent Series D Preferred Stock; (iv) 5,412,710 shares of Parent Common Stock were issuable upon the exercise of the purchase contracts which form a part of Parent's Adjustable Conversion-Rate Equity Security Units ("Parent Employee Stock Options") that were granted pursuant to any stock plan, program or arrangement of Parent or any Parent Subsidiary (the "Parent Employee Stock Plans").
 Except as set forth above, at the close of business on June 30, 2003, no shares of capital stock or other voting securities of Parent were issued, reserved for issuance or outstanding.
 Other than the Parent Units, there are no bonds, debentures, notes or other indebtedness of Parent must vote.
 Except as set forth above, as of the date of this Agreement there are not any Options to which Parent or any Parent Subsidiary is a party or by which any of them is bound relating to the issued or unissued capital stock of Parent or any Parent Subsidiary, or obligating Parent or any Parent Subsidiary to issue, transfer, grant or sell any shares of capital stock or other equity interests in, or securities convertible or exchangeable for any capital stock or other equity interests in, Parent or any Parent Subsidiary or obligating Parent or any Parent Subsidiary to issue, grant, extend or enter into any such Options.
-All shares of Parent Common Stock that are subject to issuance as aforesaid, upon issuance on the terms and conditions specified in the instrument pursuant to which they are issuable, will be duly authorized, validly issued, fully paid and nonassessable and not subject to preemptive rights.
-As of the date of this Agreement, there are not any outstanding contractual obligations of Parent or any Parent Subsidiary to repurchase, redeem or otherwise acquire any shares of capital stock of Parent or any Parent Subsidiary, or make any material investment (in the form of a loan, capital contribution or otherwise) in any person other than a Parent Subsidiary.
+All shares of Parent Common Stock that are subject to issuance as aforesaid, upon issuance on the terms and conditions specified in the instrument pursuant to which they are issuable, will be duly authorized, validly issued, fully paid and nonassessable.
+All shares of Parent Common Stock that are subject to issuance pursuant to the Merger, upon issuance pursuant to this Agreement, will be duly authorized, validly issued, fully paid and nonassessable.
+All shares of Parent or any Parent Subsidiary to repurchase, redeem or otherwise acquire any shares of capital stock of Parent or any Parent Subsidiary, or make any material investment (in the form of a loan, capital contribution or otherwise) in any person other than a Parent Subsidiary.
 As of the date of this Agreement, the authorized shares of Sub consist of 1,000 common shares, without par value, all of which have been validly issued, are fully paid and nonassessable and are owned by Parent free and clear of any Lien.